-All our Brantz Tripmeters & Retrotrips can be calibrated easily in Miles or Kilometers, below is a step by step guide for calibration with some extra tips.
+All our Brantz Tripmeters can be calibrated easily in Miles or Kilometres, below is a step by step guide for calibration.

 First of all you need a known measured distance.
-These are usually provided at the beginning of your events by the organisers however we always recommend calibrating your tripmeters over a repeatable distance well in advance of any event as this is the best way to check everything is working properly.
+These are usually provided at the beginning of your events by the organisers, however we always recommend calibrating your tripmeters over a repeatable distance well in advance of any event to check everything is working properly.

-Google maps now lets you measure a distance between points, should you wish to use this as a rough guide for a calibration experiment, alternatively there are mile markers on certain roads, or your local authority or police department usually has a defined distance marked out.
+Google maps now lets you measure a distance between points should you wish to use this as a rough guide for calibration, alternatively you can use mile markers or your local authority/police usually has a defined distance marked out.

-Enter 456 (measured distance) into your calibration push-wheel switches on the front of your International or Retrotrip Tripmeter.
+Enter 456 (measured distance) into your calibration push-wheel switches on your International or Retrotrip Tripmeter.

-Drive your measured distance and exactly on the end of the measured distance note down the readings in the Distance Displays (they should both match) i.e. 06.78
+Drive your measured distance and stop in-line with the finish distance marker, note down the readings in the Distance Displays (they should both match) i.e. 06.78

-Enter what was shown on the Display into the Push-Wheel Switches ignoring the decimal point i.e 678
+Enter 678, the three digit figure shown on the displays, into the Push-Wheel Switches

-Now, re-drive that measured distance a couple of times and check you get exactly 04.56 on both displays consistently.
+Now re-drive that measured distance and check you get exactly 04.56 on both displays, repeatedly.

-Minor calibration adjustments can be carried out by:
+Minor calibration adjustments can be carried out as follows:

 Longer Calibration Distances

-If your measured distance (or the Rally Organisers 'official distance') is longer than 9.99 Miles or 9.99 Kilometers you will need to use the following formula in order to calibrate your tripmeter, please see the example below:
+If your measured distance (or the Rally Organisers 'official distance') is longer than 9.99 Miles or 9.99 Kilometres you will need a formula in order to calibrate your tripmeter, please see the example below:

 Enter a Calibration figure between 399-999 (C) into the push-wheel calibration digits (for this example we have used 499)